Realm-Bot/docs/Features/invites.md

 ---

 # Realm Bot custom realm invites
- Realm bot provides a more safer custom invite link for your realm
+ Realmbot provides a safer custom invite link for your realm

- With Realm bot provided realm invites you can track who joins your realm and also ip ban players
+ With Realmbot-provided realm invites you can track who joins your realm and also ip ban players

- Pressing the link will take you a site where you will be asked to complete a captcha and after that two buttons to join the realm and join your discord will be shown
+ Pressing the link will take you to a site where you will be asked to complete a captcha and after that two buttons to join the realm and join your discord will be shown

 ![](/images/invites-ui.png)